-Quite intriguingly, the historical imagery of Medusa and the Gorgons was found from circa 11th century BC.
+Quite intriguingly, the historical imagery of Medusa and the Gorgons was found in the 11th century BC.
 This has led some scholars to believe that the myth of Medusa possibly represented an actual traumatic event (like invasion) after the collapse of Bronze Age Mycenae.

 Popularly depicted as a hybrid monster comprising half bull and half man, the word Minotaur is derived from Μίνως or ‘Minos’ and the noun ταύρος or ‘bull’, thereby meaning the ‘bull of Minos’.
-And in Greek mythology, the tale of the Minotaur (read the details here) is quite a sordid one.
+And in Greek mythology, the tale of the Minotaur is quite a sordid one.

 To that end, Minotaur was conceived from the elicit union of a white bull and Queen Pasiphae (the wife of King Minos of Crete).
 The ‘unnatural’ passion of the queen was the result of a curse unleashed by Poseidon (and Aphrodite).
 Thus the bull-headed monster was born, who was originally given the name of Asterion, meaning ‘star’; or Asterius – ‘starry one.